 4. Choosing a school because of how hard it is to get into

 When deciding which college is right for you, you shouldn’t make the decision based solely on how selective a university it is.
 Of course, it helps to look into admission rates when you’re applying to schools to make sure you have a balanced college list of reach, match, and safety schools, but that shouldn’t be a factor once you’ve been accepted.
-You could be accepted to every Ivy League school in the country, but if one isn’t the right fit for you, it won’t mean much when you’re not happy and wanting to transfer.
+You could be accepted to every Ivy League school in the country, but if one isn’t the right fit for you, it won’t mean much when you’re not happy and want to transfer.

 5. Choosing a school based on rankings